 The exterior of your home is exposed to the elements 24 hours a day 365 days a year so choosing the correct siding to fit your needs is something that deserves research and an educated decision.
 According to Remodeling Magazine investing in new siding can be an excellent choice in terms of ROI.
 The cost of siding in terms of resale value recouped is 69% in the Midwest.
 The type of siding you choose for your home not only will determine the cost associated with it, but also the aesthetic appeal you are striving for.
 There are many different siding materials on the market today to choose from.
-We will discuss wood, fiber cement, vinyl and steel siding informing you on what you can expect regarding durability, maintenance and performance ability.
+Allow us weigh in on the differences between popular siding materials.

 Wood siding has been used on homes for hundreds of years.
 Wood is a natural insulator so it will help to keep your home cool in the summer and warm in the winter.
 A big benefit in using wood siding is that it is a renewable resource unlike many of the other siding options available on the market.
 This type of siding does require a lot of maintenance to protect it from the elements so painting and staining this product every 4-5 years is essential to avoid rotting, warping, cracking or splitting.
-The nice thing about wood siding is that if it is properly maintained, it can last up to 30 years.
-One of the most important things to know if you choose wood siding is to make sure during the installation process that it acclimates on your property, is properly sealed and is thoroughly protected.
-Multiple choices of wood siding exist and some of the most popular are:
+It’s imperative to know that wood siding must be properly sealed during the installation process or dry rot can occur.
+Multiple wood siding options exist and they include:

 Clapboard – Clapboards are long rectangular boards that are squared off and installed on your home overlapping in a horizontal manner